mobizt/FirebaseClient/README.md

 - The cental settings using only single config class can cause the usage confusion.
 - The system time changes causes the auth token expiry period calculation error.
 - The internal SSL Client and WiFiClient issue causes the session need to be closed at some interval.
-- The Realtime database stream event data can be missing due to the sync read operation.
+- The `Realtime Database` stream event data can be missing due to the sync read operation.
 - The async operation is not truely impremented.

 Then this [`FirebaseClient`](https://github.com/mobizt/FirebaseClient) library was planned and developed.